 We help county and municipal governments collect delinquent taxes through the tax foreclosure sales process.

 At The Kania Law Firm, we represent county and municipal governments tasked with selling foreclosed homes at auction to interested buyers.
-This is one of the primary focuses of our thriving firm in Western North Carolina, and we welcome you to look through our foreclosure listings and utilize our online resources for additional information about upcoming auctions on tax foreclosure sales.
+This is one of the primary focuses of our thriving firm in North Carolina, and we welcome you to look through our foreclosure listings and utilize our online resources for additional information about upcoming auctions on tax foreclosure sales in North Carolina.

 Generally speaking, tax foreclosure sales occur at the County Courthouse, either on the steps of the building or at another location predetermined by the Clerk of the Court.
 We can inform you of where certain sales are taking place, so you have ample time to prepare your bid and arrive ready to take part in the auction.